 Another one for the fiction lovers!
 Spending 44 weeks on the New York Times’ bestseller lists, this thrilling 1991 read outlines the fictional story of Harvard graduate Mitch McDeere, who finds himself working for the Mafia’s very own law firm.

-A truly engaging and unusual story about the highest law principles, you’ll be gripped from start to finish as you watch McDeere juggling against both the ‘good’ and ‘bad’ sides of the law.
+A truly engaging and unusual story about the highest law principles, you will be gripped from the start to finish as you watch McDeere juggling against both the ‘good’ and ‘bad’ sides of the law.
 See how McDeere plays both sides against each other – and navigates a criminal conspiracy that goes far beyond anything he ever expected.

 6. Justice: What’s the Right Thing to Do?
 By Michael J. Sandel